-As Head of Diversity and Inclusion for Mosaic Group and Ask Applications, an IAC/InterActiveCorp (NASDAQ: IAC) company, part of a family that includes many of the most successful media and internet brands in the world, including Match.com, HomeAdvisor, Vimeo and more.
+As Vice President for IAC/InterActiveCorp (NASDAQ: IAC) company, (Mosaic Group and Ask Applications), part of a family that includes many of the most successful media and internet brands in the world, including Match.com, HomeAdvisor, Vimeo and more.

 Netta Jenkins leads the charge on the company’s mission to foster an inclusive, collaborative and forward-thinking workplace.
-She is currently running a career switch program for (Women, People of Color, LGBTQ, and Differently Abled); free tech classes; diverse mobile innovative incubator; and tapping into the West African market for emerging startups and talent.
+She is heavily focused on product inclusion.
+Netta created and is currently running a career switch program for (Women, People of Color, LGBTQ, and Differently Abled); free tech classes; diverse mobile innovative incubator; and tapping into the West African market for emerging startups and talent.

 Forbes said “Netta Jenkins has a strong understanding of what empowering people in the workplace can do for the growth of the company”.
 Under Jenkins charge, Google said “IAC Applications (now known as The Mosaic Group and Ask Apps) is a star example of a company pushing towards gender equality as well as overall cultural equality.”